khilnani/devops/scripts/README.md

-Ubuntu scripts that have not been converted to ansible due to laziness.
+Ubuntu install scripts not yet migrated to Ansible.
+Bash is better?
-But, sometimes bash is just as good.